Thursday, July 08, 2010

 LITTLE DARLINGS (1980 Paramount) Starring Kristy McNichol, Tatum O'Neal, Armand Assante, Matt Dillon, Margaret Blye, Krista Errickson, Cynthia Nixon, Jenn Thompson, Nicolas Coster, Simone Schachter.
 Directed by Ronald F. Maxwell.

 Said contest?
-As the only two "inexperienced" girls at camp, they will compete to see who loses her virginity first--with everyone else wagering on the outcome.
+As the only two "inexperienced" girls at camp, they'll compete to see who is first to lose her virginity--with everyone else placing their own wagers on the outcome.
 McNichol sets her sights on Matt Dillon from the neighboring boys' camp, while O'Neal aims older: French-speaking swim coach Armand Assante (30 at the time to O'Neal's 16!).

 LITTLE DARLINGS is yet another film at odds with its marketing.
 Those of a certain age (I was 11) at the time of LITTLE DARLINGS' release will remember print ads playing up the titillation factor, but the two teenaged stars were already respected Emmy (McNichol, for FAMILY) and Oscar (O'Neal, for PAPER MOON) winners, and the script by Kimi Peck and Dalene Young is ultimately a sensitive coming-of-age drama despite the comedic elements.
 There's some profanity, sure, but no F-bombs, and if you blink you'll miss the only glimpse of nudity: males skinny dipping, from Schacter's binocular-aided P.O.V.
-Yup, LITTLE DARLINGS is not only a rare summer camp teen drama, it's a chick flick.
+Yep, LITTLE DARLINGS isn't just a rare summer camp teen drama, it's also a chick flick.

 The MPAA gave it an "R" but teen boys were hooked by the marketing, teen girls by the word-of-mouth, and LITTLE DARLINGS ended up 20th at the box office for the year 1980, grossing the equivalent of just under $100 million in today's dollars ($34 million in '80 if you're curious).
 They just don't make 'em like this any more.
 In addition to the central plot, there's underage drinking/smoking and perhaps the biggest eyebrow raiser today: the aphrodisiacs and other questionable pills/potions passed out by Nixon's tween hippie chick.